KTH/oms-to-elk/README.md

 A tool to forward logs from OMS to Logstash.

+*Note:* the Azure Log Analytics REST API used does not as of this writing support the new query language.
+Expressions must be written in old syntax.
+If you convert a workspace to the new language, any stored query used with oms-to-elk must be restored back to the old syntax.
+This is however possible, at least in the Azure portal.
+Not sure if it can be done in the converted OMS portal.

 ## Configuration

 The application starts with the class path `/run/secrets:/opt/data:/opt/oms-to-elk`, allowing